 The Lingyang River ran through the middle of Jinping, splitting the city into an east and west side.
 Homes on the east bank were much less fine than on the west, referred to at one point as "dog kennels."1

 Past the city walls to the south, there was a factory district sometimes referred to as the southern outskirts.
-Workers that could not afford to live within Jinping proper constructed a shantytown there.
+Workers that could not afford to live within Jinping proper constructed a shantytown there.1

-Maze Station was about thirty li (~ten miles) west of the city.
+Maze Station was about thirty li (~nine miles)2 west of the city.
 This station served as a centerpoint for Jinping's vast railway system.1

 Within the city, paths were lit at night by gas streetlamps.
-In at least one neighborhood to the west of the river, these lamps were decorated with hanging wooden carvings.
+In at least one neighborhood to the west of the river, these lamps were decorated with hanging wooden carvings.1

 During the Taiming Era, Jinping was at the center of Southern Wan's rapidly expanding industrial revolution.
 It was from there that goods, especially textiles, were shipped all across the continent.